pCYSl5EDgo/UniEnumExtension/README.md

 This library never forces your solution to depend on it.
 It just rewrites your dlls so that your solution have much more eddifient and much less allocation Enum's APIs.

+## License

+This library is provided under the GPL-v3 license and a commercial license.
+You can purchase this software on the [Booth website](https://pcysl5edgo.booth.pm/).

 ## Requirement
 Install **Unity 2018.4** or above.
 You can download the latest Unity on https://unity3d.com/get-unity/download.